 How Hurricanes Impact Fishing

 Hurricanes can have an impact on late summer and fall fishing.
-There are several factors that can determine the size of that impact.
-First, you need to understand that the ocean is actually layers of temperature and salinity.
-These factors determine were in the water column the fish will be after the storm passes.
+Several factors can determine the size of that impact.
+First, you need to understand that the ocean is layers of temperature and salinity.
+These factors determine where in the water column the fish will be after the storm passes.
 The salinity is also driven by how much water floods out of the inlets and into the areas around the inlets both during and after the storm.
-The inland water has far less salinity and it mixes with the ocean water to dilute and create a significant drop in the water’s salt content.
+The inland water has far less salinity and mixes with the ocean water to dilute and create a significant drop in the water’s salt content.
 Cold rains from large storms and hurricanes with little or no salt content can also change the temperature and salinity.
 Speckled Trout that commonly move to adjust to the preferred salinity level and other species that may be more sensitive to the water temps may migrate to find a water column that is more suitable to their needs.

 Large hurricanes can also produce damaging currents that can extend down 200 feet or more below the surface.
 This can impact the bottom formations such as structures and live bottoms that act as habitats for the fish.
 Increased amounts of low dissolved oxygen can also result in large amounts of dead fish.
 When oxygen levels get too low, fish are unable to obtain the required amount of oxygen necessary for metabolism.
 Several factors may occur together to cause this condition.
-This is often times compound by long periods of cloud cover that can follow a hurricane.
+This is oftentimes compounded by long periods of cloud cover that can follow a hurricane.

 The bottom line is…..it’s all about the quality of the water.
-The salinity and the oxygen levels as well as the impact of land based pollution.
+The salinity and the oxygen levels as well as the impact of land-based pollution.
 Fortunately, the great fishing conditions quickly returns.
 Until then…be patient.